EndPointCorp/end-point-blog/2021/08/kubernetes.md

 As you saw, this prod variant doesn't need to access the source code via a persistent volume.
 So, we don't need PV and PVC deffinitions for it.
 So feel free to delete `k8s/prod/web/persistent-volume.yaml` and `k8s/prod/web/persistent-volume-claim.yaml`.
 Remember to also remove them from the `resources` section in `k8s/prod/kustomization.yaml`.

-With those changes done, we can fire up our prod varians with:
+With those changes done, we can fire up our prod variants with:

 ```
 $ kubectl apply -k k8s/prod